-- Students shall not access material that is obscene, pornographic material, child pornography, "harmful to minors", inappropriate text files, or files dangerous to the integrity of the network from entering the District via the Internet, flash/thumb drive, or diskette or otherwise inappropriate for educational uses. - Students shall use school e-mail services and Internet access only when authorized and supervised. b. - Students shall not use District resources to engage in "hacking and other unlawful activities" or attempts to otherwise compromise system security, including bypassing the District's e-mail and/or Internet filtering systems and features. - Students shall not engage in any illegal activities on the Internet including plagiarizing work or violating copyright or trademark d. - Students shall only use electronic mail, education portal and communication tools, social media, chat rooms, and other forms of direct electronic communications for District-related and educational purposes. - Students shall not disclose, use or disseminate personal information regarding minors, such as name, District, Academy, address, f. and telephone number outside of the District's network. - Students accept the responsibility to avoid malicious use of the network to develop or use programs that harass other users or infiltrate a computer or computing system and / or damage the software components of a computer or computing system. - Students accept the responsibility of adhering to all copyright guidelines in the uses of hardware, software, and the transmission h. or copying of text or files on the Internet from other resources. - Students' responsibility to do their best to keep viruses off any District equipment.
-Students will be held accountable for any deliberate attempts to install and or run a computer virus. - Students' responsibility to use the computer equipment appropriately by not making any modifications to existing software or hardware by abusing, damaging, destroying, removing, relocating, or making any other changes to the equipment. - Students are responsible for appropriate language in all documents on the computer.
-The use of abusive or otherwise k. objectionable language in either public or private messages, via the Internet (chats, social media, newsgroups, or others) is considered a violation of these guidelines. - Students agree not to use the network for commercial, political or for-profit purposes. - Students and their parents are required to sign the Internet Use Policy.
+- a.
+Students shall not access material that is obscene, pornographic material, child pornography, "harmful to minors", inappropriate text files, or files dangerous to the integrity of the network from entering the District via the Internet, flash/thumb drive, or diskette or otherwise inappropriate for educational uses. - b.
+Students shall use school e-mail services and Internet access only when authorized and supervised. - c.
+Students shall not use District resources to engage in "hacking and other unlawful activities" or attempts to otherwise compromise system security, including bypassing the District's e-mail and/or Internet filtering systems and features. - d.
+Students shall not engage in any illegal activities on the Internet including plagiarizing work or violating copyright or trademark laws. - e.
+Students shall only use electronic mail, education portal and communication tools, social media, chat rooms, and other forms of direct electronic communications for District-related and educational purposes. - f.
+Students shall not disclose, use or disseminate personal information regarding minors, such as name, District, Academy, address, and telephone number outside of the District's network. - g.
+Students accept the responsibility to avoid malicious use of the network to develop or use programs that harass other users or infiltrate a computer or computing system and / or damage the software components of a computer or computing system. - h.
+Students accept the responsibility of adhering to all copyright guidelines in the uses of hardware, software, and the transmission or copying of text or files on the Internet from other resources. - i.
+Students' responsibility to do their best to keep viruses off any District equipment.
+Students will be held accountable for any deliberate attempts to install and or run a computer virus. - j.
+Students' responsibility to use the computer equipment appropriately by not making any modifications to existing software or hardware by abusing, damaging, destroying, removing, relocating, or making any other changes to the equipment. - k.
+Students are responsible for appropriate language in all documents on the computer.
+The use of abusive or otherwise objectionable language in either public or private messages, via the Internet (chats, social media, newsgroups, or others) is considered a violation of these guidelines.